brandon-whitman-orlin/cats/README.md

-# Cats
+# 🐱 Cats

-This repository contains a collection of royalty-free cat images sourced from [Pexels](https://pexels.com) for use in testing CDN performance, lazy-loading, image rendering, and other front-end development use cases.
+This repository provides a collection of royalty-free cat images sourced from [Pexels](https://pexels.com), along with compressed versions of the same images.
+These are useful for testing:

+- CDN performance (e.g. via JSDelivr)
+- Lazy-loading behavior
+- Image rendering and optimization strategies
+- General front-end development workflows

-## Purpose
+## 🔧 Purpose

 This is a utility repo intended for developers who want to: